-- → Interspinous process devices are considered appropriate if ALL of the following are TRUE4-6: - Skeletally mature patients suffering from pain, numbness, or cramping in the legs (intermittent neurogenic claudication) secondary to a diagnosis of moderate degenerative lumbar spinal stenosis, with or without grade 1 spondylolisthesis; AND - ◆ These patients must have undergone at least 3 months of nonoperative treatment, including ALL of the following: - Oral steroids or anti-inflammatory medication; AND

-- Physical therapy; AND - Epidural Steroid Injection; AND - Advanced imaging (MRI or CT) demonstrating ALL of the following: - Evidence of mild to moderate (50% or less) central canal stenosis; AND - The stenosis is confined to one or two lumbar levels.
+- → Interspinous process devices are considered appropriate if ALL of the following are TRUE4-5: - Skeletally mature patients suffering from pain, numbness, or cramping in the legs (intermittent neurogenic claudication) secondary to a diagnosis of mild to moderate degenerative lumbar spinal stenosis, with or without grade 1 spondylolisthesis; AND - Failure of conservative management (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 3 months.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND - Advanced imaging (MRI or CT) demonstrating ALL of the following: - Evidence of mild to moderate (50% or less) central canal stenosis; AND - The stenosis is confined to one or two lumbar levels.